iodigital-com/io-technology/data/blog/how-do-i-build-a-component-library/front-end-framework-storybook.md

   ]
 summary: 'How to build a component library Part 2: Picking a front-end framework and setting up Storybook.'
 authors: ['dave-bitter']
-theme: 'electric_blue'
+theme: 'energetic_blue'
 serie: 'how-do-i-build-a-component-library'
 ---

-<div className="p-4 bg-io_electric_blue-100">_This article is part 2 of the series [How do I build a Component Library?](/series/how-do-i-build-a-component-library).
+<div className="p-4 bg-io_energetic_blue-100">_This article is part 2 of the series [How do I build a Component Library?](/series/how-do-i-build-a-component-library).
 You can find the demo repository for this series on [GitHub](https://github.com/DaveBitter/fe-monorepo) and the component library itself hosted [here](https://fe-monorepo.davebitter.com/)._</div>

 ---